 Course Code BOT 506

 Course Title REPRODUCTIVE AND DEVELOPMENTAL BIOLOGY OF

 ANGIOSPERMS

-Type of course Theory
+Type of course  🔵 Theory

-4 0 0
+LTP 4 0 0

 Credits 4

 Course prerequisite B.Sc.
 Medical with Botany as one main subject

 Course Objective To learn the concepts of reproductive and developmental biology of

 angiosperms

 Course Outcome Students will learn about the pattern of senescence and

 programmed cell death (PCD), polyembryony and apomixes,

 dynamics of fruit growth,

 CO1

 They will learn mechanisms of cell division and cell to cell

-Ton-

-KHI CO2 and phloem.plant development patterns
+communication & tissue differentiation with reference to xylem

 CO2 and phloem.plant development patterns

-It will familiarize students with concept of reproductive and
+It will familiarize students with concept of reproductive a

-CO3 developmental biology of angiosperms.
+and the CO3 developmental biology of angiosperms.

+ANTI JALANDI ISTORY